 The arrival of the Pumpkin Spice Latte at Starbucks is one of the sure signs that summer is over and it is time for fall.
 But you don’t need a coffee shop to enjoy this tasty coffee drink with this copycat recipe.

 Learn how to make your own homemade pumpkin spice latte from scratch!
 It isn’t difficult at all, and you will be the one controlling the flavor and the timing.
+And if you prefer iced coffee try this ice pumpkin spice latte!

 Why You Will Love this Homemade Pumpkin Spice Latte